lmatosevic/ngx-restful/README.md

 When model class is implemented, then REST service for that particular resource (model) can be created.
 Create new class as service with Angular annotation @Injectable() which extends RestService, then create constructor and implement abstract methods getBaseUrlPath(): string and getHttpClient(): HttpClient.
+Generic type T represents the resource model in Angular application, type E is the response model from API.

 Example typescript service class (services/article.service.ts):
 ``` javascript